JONSASSE/432-2018/SCHEDULE.md

 # Schedule for 432, Spring 2018

 All classes meet from 1:00 to 2:15 PM in E 321-323 at the School of Medicine.
 Readings refer to the **Leek** and **R4DS** books described on [the Texts page](https://github.com/THOMASELOVE/432-2018/tree/master/texts).
-I expect you've already read **R4DS** Sections 1-12 and 15 as part of 431.
-If you didn't, be certain you've done that by 2018-02-27 as indicated below.

 Class | Date | Topics, Reading Suggestions, Deliverables :----: | ---------- | ------------------------------------------------------------